MERNinja/fm-mini/README.md

 - **Real-time Communication**: Built with Socket.io for seamless node interaction
 - **Modern UI**: Built with TailwindCSS for a responsive and customizable interface
 - **Dark/Light Theme**: Supports both light and dark themes with system preference detection
+- **Model Switching**: Change between different models at any time without reloading the page
+- **Auto-Load Models**: Option to automatically load the last used model when revisiting the page

 ## Prerequisites